What You Need to Know About Robotics Engineer

-There were about 132,500 jobs for Robotics Engineer in 2016 (in the United States).
+In the United States, there were 132,500 jobs for Robotics Engineer in 2016.
 New jobs are being produced at a rate of 6.4% which is above the national average.
 The Bureau of Labor Statistics predicts 8,500 new jobs for Robotics Engineer by 2026.
 The BLS estimates 9,500 yearly job openings in this field.

 The states with the most job growth for Robotics Engineer are Nevada, Utah, and North Dakota.
 Watch out if you plan on working in Alaska, Minnesota, or Vermont.
 These states have the worst job growth for this type of profession.

 Robotics Engineer Average Salary

 Robotics Engineers make between $50,750 and $155,650 a year.